cloudmesh-community/book/chapters/class/policies.md

 - use bullets in each topic.

-- Do not refer to section numbers form the epub in your notebook as they can change.
+- Do not refer to section numbers form the ePub in your notebook as they can change.
 Instead use the section name or headline and possibly a URL.
 When using URLS in md format they must be enclosed in `<>` or `[text](URL)`